Sample Flight Itinerary for Visa: Editable Templates

 If two applicants travel together but depart from different airports, create separate itineraries.
 Do not force them onto one page.
 A combined document often hides which passenger is on which segment.

 For a minor traveling with one parent, match names and roles clearly.
 Put the child’s name as the passenger, and keep the accompanying adult’s itinerary aligned by dates and route.
-Consulates often check family logic fast, and they notice when the adults’ and children’s timelines do not align.
+The family itineraries should make the accompanying relationships and travel dates clear.

 If one family member will join later, keep it explicit.
 Show that person’s later inbound flight and their own return.
 Do not edit the main applicant’s itinerary to “make room” for the joiner.